You don't need to be a member of CalConnect to implement a standard. You need to be a member of CalConnect to influence a standard.

 - Interested individuals

-The technical affairs and direction of the Consortium will be directed by a Steering Committee made up of representatives chosen from Consortium members.
-In addition, the Consortium will establish Technical Committees as necessary, open to all members of the Consortium and headed by chairs from Consortium members.
+The technical affairs and direction of the Consortium is directed by the Technical Committee Chairs committee, which is comprised of the chairs of the TCs and is chaird by the Chair of TC CHAIRS, under the oversight of the Board of Directors.
+The Consortium will establish Technical Committees as necessary, open to all members of the Consortium and headed by chairs from Consortium members.
 Technical Committees will have a well-focused charter and a specific timeframe in which to accomplish their work.

 CalConnect holds three CalConnect events or "CalConnect weeks" per year, generally at the end of January, May, and September.
 These events consist of an Interoperability Test Event for the first 2.5 days, followed by a CalConnect Conference the remainder of the week.
 The CalConnect Conference is where CalConnect Technical Committees hold in-person sessions on ongoing work and report on work to day, together with other scheduled events such as workshops and BOFs.